zhesu1/elasticMetrics/README.md

 ## Usage

 See the files "Calculate_geodesic_para.ipynb", "Calculate_geodesic_para.ipynb" and "Calculate_geodesic_para.ipynb" for examples of how to use the code.

-## Remark

-To use the code, the resolution of surfaces should be resampled to 50*99 (the number of discrete zenith and azimuthal angles) since the bases of spherical harmonics are preloaded with resolution 50*99.
+The resolution of surfaces should be resampled to $50\times99$ (the number of discrete zenith and azimuthal angles) since the bases of spherical harmonics are preloaded with resolution $50\times99$.
 For the matching of surfaces with other resolutions, the corresponding bases of spherical harmonics should be added in folder "data".

 ## License